exarobibliologist/Inspiration-Pad-Pro-Parser/README.md

 - Change sub-table pick syntax from [|option1|option2] to [|option1|option2|]
 - Added multiple table picks using @ followed by a number, as in [@5 table]
 - Added clear seperation lines between generations in the Output Pane
+- Implode function to separate multiple generations of a table

 ### Mostly Complete
 - Support for floating-point and integer math [currently works in conjunction to dice rolls only]